SoyNeo12/comba-haxball/README.md

-## 🌀 Curve Shot (Spin Effect)
+## 🌀 Curve Shot
-* Adds a realistic spin effect to the ball when kicked, using the `node-haxball` library.
+* Adds a basic curve-shot to the ball when kicked, using the `node-haxball` library.
 * The curve direction depends on the player's and ball's Y position when shooting — higher or lower positions create different spin trajectories.

 ### ⚙️ Features